 1. Blue rose cut sapphires:

 Blue sapphires are the trademark color for sapphires.
-Wholesale rose cut blue sapphires are available in a number of colors, although the Sri Lankan and Madagascar varieties are the most popular ones amongst rose cuts.
+Wholesale rose-cut blue sapphires are available in several colors, although the Sri Lankan and Madagascar varieties are the most popular ones amongst rose cuts.
 This is because of their open color.
 However, darker blue sapphires can also be rose cut to order.

 2. Pink rose cut sapphires:

-Pink rose cut sapphires have made it big in the modern market, just as other types of pink sapphires have.
-Available in a number of colors, pastel pink rose cut sapphires reign over bubblegum pink and hot pink rose cut sapphires in the rose cut genre.
+Pink rose-cut sapphires have made it big in the modern market, just as other types of pink sapphires have.
+Available in several colors, pastel pink rose cut sapphires reign over bubblegum pink and hot pink rose cut sapphires in the rose cut genre.

 3. Peach rose cut sapphires: